hemaldias/hemaldias.github.io/_projects/viyu.md

 title: 'VIYU'
 subtitle: 'Visualising the air pollution around you.'
 date: 2018-06-30 00:00:00
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+description: viyu aims to make air pollution awareness viral by letting people collect and engagingly share their own hyper localised data.
 featured_image: '/images/demo/viyu-square.jpg'

 ---

 ![](\images\viyu\header.jpg)

-viyu aims to make air pollution awareness viral by letting people collect and engagingly share their own hyper localised data.
+viyu aims to **make air pollution awareness viral** by letting people collect and engagingly share their own hyper localised data.

-It consists of an open-source, affordable and portable air pollution sensor which constantly monitors the concentration of air pollutants and syncs this data with an app.
-Its low cost nature allows as many people as possible to own it, resulting in detailed localised evidence about air pollution.
-To make it even more accessible, we developed a DIY kit .
+It consists of an open-source, affordable and portable air pollution sensor that constantly monitors the concentration of air pollutants and syncs this data with an app.
+Its low-cost nature allows as many people as possible to own it, resulting in detailed localised evidence about air pollution.
 The project was developed for Delhi but has the potential for a global impact.

+This is a group project as part of the Innovation Design Engineering course.

 ---